tbfe-de/C-CleanCode/OOP-in-C/v2/_TODO.md

 ## Activities with Version 2

-Review th code and its separation to several files.
+Review the code and its separation to several files.

 **Especially make sure to understand the general file structure required by WOGTEST as you may need to add more tests time.**